functionally/mantis-oracle/ReadMe.md

 This package uses the [`haskell.nix`](https://input-output-hk.github.io/haskell.nix/) build system.
 Simply clone this repository and execute the build command:

-    nix-build -A mantis-oracle.components.exes.mantis-oracle -o build
+    nix-build -A mantra-oracle.components.exes.mantra-oracle -o build

-The executable result will be in `./build/bin/mantis-oracle`.
+The executable result will be in `./build/bin/mantra-oracle`.

 Alternatively, one can use the `cabal install` installation approach, which relies on the [cabal.project](cabal.project) file and which is known to succeed with cabal 3.4.0.0 and ghc 8.10.4.